 Nowadays, Castel Sant’Angelo serves as a museum.
 Inside, you can see some perfectly preserved frescoes from the Renaissance, visit the Chamber of Ashes where the emperors were incarcerated, and see the Papal Residence.

 How to visit: You can just see the building from the outside, but you can also visit the inside.
 It’s located on the main route on your way to the Vatican.
-You can get a fast-track ticket and visit on your own or join a guided tour.
-The entrance to the museum is also included with the Omnia Pass.

 TIP: Don’t miss the panoramic views from the rooftop terrace of the museum.
 It’s one of the best viewpoints in Rome, offering amazing views of the River Tiber, the historic city center, and the Vatican.